Noor (film): Production

-Principal photography commenced in July 2016 on a set at RK Studio in Mumbai.
+Principal photography commenced in mid-2014 on a set at RK Studio in Mumbai.
 The film was shot in one schedule and finished by August.
 The film was partly shot in UK.
+The role of Kanan Gill was originally offered to Akshay Kumar.

-Soundtrack
+Music

 The music for the film is composed by Amaal Mallik.
 There are seven songs in this soundtrack and it is Mallik's second outing as a solo composer.
 Lyrics are penned by Manoj Muntashir and Kumaar.
 Title song in this film was "Uff Yeh Noor", written by Manoj Muntashir.
 Full album soundtrack was released on 24 March 2017.

 On 5 April 2017, official video song "Gulabi Retro Mix" was released.
 Sung by Sonu Nigam, Music by Tanishk Bagchi and lyrics by Anand Bakshi but released as a single not included in the album.

 On 21 April 2017, T-Series released video of Gulabi Redux sung by Yash Narvekar with model Divyangana Jain.
-The song direct by Nikhil Gupta.